Items that originate in the United States and are found to be undeliverable in the destination country will generally be returned to the U.S. sender.

 New postage must be applied to returned items, which are subsequently reentered into the mail.

-Except as noted in 771.52, undeliverable–as–addressed First-Class Mail International mail that a foreign postal administration returns to the U.S. sender is not subject to the payment of return charges.
-This provision applies to postal items that were originally entered at the following rates of postage:
+Except as noted in 771.52, certain undeliverable-as-addressed mail items that a foreign postal administration returns to the U.S. sender are not subject to the payment of return charges.
+This provision applies to the following items:

 Delivery Post Office facilities should collect return charges from the U.S. sender under the following circumstances:

-- If a returned First-Class Mail International item bears a short–paid endorsement that was originally applied by the Postal Service dispatching exchange office, the delivery office should collect the amount of the postage deficiency that would otherwise have been collected from the foreign addressee.
+- If a returned letter-post item listed in 771.51 bears a short-paid endorsement that was originally applied by the Postal Service dispatching exchange office, the delivery office should collect the amount of the postage deficiency that would otherwise have been collected from the foreign addressee.

-- If a returned First-Class Mail International item bears a collection instruction that was applied by a Postal Service International Service Center (ISC), international exchange office, or mail recovery center, the delivery office should collect the “due amount” that is specified on the mailpiece.
+- If a returned letter-post item listed in 771.51 bears a collection instruction that was applied by an International Service Center (ISC), international exchange office, or mail recovery center, the delivery office should collect the “due amount” that is specified on the mailpiece.

 On delivery to the sender, return parcels are subject to collection of return postage and any other charges, including charges assessed by the foreign postal authorities.
 The amount of such charges will be indicated by the international exchange office, usually on a PS Form 2993, Returned or Redirected Parcel (label).